eficode-academy/github-actions-katas/labs/docker-image.md

 ## Using actions instead of scripts

-The above job can be also done by using actions: `docker/login-action@v3` and `docker/build-push-action@v5`, what will provide the same functionality.
+The above job can be also done by using actions: `docker/login-action@v3` and `docker/build-push-action@v5`, which will provide the same functionality.
 You can find it in the example below:

 <details>
 <summary> Doing the same using Actions </summary>